MarcAnt01/ACSwitch/docs/building.md

 ## Advanced Building

-Building ACSwitch costs little, but it though restricts many aspects of platform support for low end architectures.
-Don't worry though, here are some tips to support them!
+Building ACSwitch costs little, even if it restricts many aspects of platform support for low-end architectures, but don't worry, here are some tips to support them!

-    Before reading onwards, know these terms:
+    Before reading onwards, take a look to these terms:

     compiler script                               <--- build/compile.sh
     libsocket++ libraries                         <--- native/lib/libsocket++_<arch>.a